 For example, you could have a group of three keys structured to one keyset, and another group of three different keys structured to another keyset; by changing keysets, you would automatically switch from one set of keys to the other.

 Every channel to which one of the original keys was tied now has the equivalent new key instead.

-for > to KSet and press the Menu Select button directly below KSet.
+- 1 < or > to KSet and press the Menu Select button directly below KSet.
 The display shows the last user-selected and stored keyset, and the available keyset menu selections.

-- 2 \checkmark or \checkmark to scroll through the keysets or use the keypad to enter the number of the desired keyset. - Press the Menu Select button directly below Sel to save the newly selected keyset.
+3 Press the Menu Select button directly below Sel to save the newly selected keyset.
 The radio exits keyset selection and returns to the Home screen.

-Note: Press $\widehat{}$, the PTT button, or the Exit menu selection, or turn the 16-Position Select knob or MFK to exit this menu at any time without changing the keyset selection.
+Press , the PTT button, or the Exit menu selection, or turn the 16-Position Select knob or MFK to exit this menu at any time without changing the keyset selection.